Paris attacks seen causing short-term global markets drop

 "If this had happened during market trading hours there could have been a panic but markets had a weekend to digest all the information," said Eiji Kinouchi, chief technical analyst at Daiwa Securities in Tokyo.

-(Additional reporting by Tariro Mzezawa, Rodrigo Campos and Jennifer Ablan in New York; Nigel Stephenson in London; Writing by Mike Dolan and Lincoln Feast; Editing by Raissa Kasolowsky and Christian Plumb)
+(Additional reporting by Tariro Mzezawa, Rodrigo Campos and Jennifer Ablan in New York; Nigel Stephenson in London; Writing by Mike Dolan and Lincoln Feast; Editing by Raissa Kasolowsky, Christian Plumb and Peter Cooney)